caleblee789/Anki-Gardening/README.md

 Anki Garden is developed and maintained by **Caleb Meadows** ([caleblee789](https://github.com/caleblee789)), a medical student and Anki add-on maintainer.
 Maintenance includes implementation, Anki integration, reward behavior, compatibility, issue triage, documentation, and releases.

-Development is substantially AI-assisted with Codex.
 Caleb directs the project and is responsible for reviewing changes, validating releases, and responding to issues.

 For development setup, see the [development guide](docs/development.md).